stevenrouk/evolution-of-machine-learning/README.md

 ### A Rapidly Evolving Field

-With this kind of quickly changing technological landscape, I was curious as to characteristics of machine learning and how those have changed over the last few decades.
+With this kind of quickly changing technological landscape, I was curious as to the characteristics of machine learning and how those have changed over the last few decades.
 As a data scientist and machine learning practitioner, I'm constantly looking for ways to better understand the field and keep up with developments.
 If I could find a way to analyze the recent trajectory of machine learning, I would be in a better place from which to put it to good use.

 ## The Data